Part 25: A Bet on President Truman and A Bill Paid. Or maybe a bill was paid.

 Below is a photograph of Richard at age 17 in Saltzburg.
 He went to Europe often, sometimes with his mother, and later he studied in Moscow.

+It all started with a documentary film, and ended with an online obsession.
 Late in 2005, I became obsessed with Ancestry.com after watching a film called "New York Doll" about the life of Arthur Kane, a former bass player for the band The New York Dolls.
-I spent a year digging around my father's side of the family when I realized, because of that film, that the Mormons kept track of a lot of our ancestry and put it online.
+I realized after watching the film, that the Mormons keep track of a lot of our ancestry and put it online.
 Something to do with saving our souls after we die.
+I had no idea about any of this before watching the documentary.
 I recommend the movie, too, which I think was made by a Mormon kid.
-Before the movie, I had no idea how much information was waiting for me on that site.

-Through the ancestry site, I met distant cousins, who shared what they knew.
-I called up a woman who was a distant cousin, and she gave me all her paperwork.
+Through the ancestry site, I met distant cousins.
+They shared what they knew.
+I called up a woman who was a second or third cousin, and she gave me all her paperwork.
 We kept in touch by mail, but she has since passed away.
+So for a while it was just stuff like that, connecting with the Shepard clan.

 One day, I was digging around, and I realized that the Shepards of North Carolina, the descendants of Rev. Riley Shepard, had their own forum.
 Remember, he had 18 children, so there are so many of us.
 There were many notes to sift through, and I went down a rabbit hole.
 I drove my husband crazy, because I was addicted to that site, like some people get addicted to porn.